 In consideration of the Organization allowing the Participant to participate in the Activities, the Participant agrees: a)That the Participant is not relying on any oral or written statements made by the Organization or their agents, whether in a brochure or advertisement or in individual conversations, to agree to participate in the Activities b)That when the Participant practices or trains in their own space and pace, the Participant is responsible for the Participant’s surroundings

 c)That the Participant’s mental and physical condition is appropriate to participate in the Activities and the Participant assumes all risks related to the Participant’s mental and physical condition d)To comply with the rules and regulations for participation in the Activities e)To comply with the rules of the facility or equipment f)That if the Participant observes an unusual significant hazard or risk, the Participant will remove themselves from participation and immediately bring their observations to a representative of the Organization g)The risks associated with the Activities are increased when the Participant is impaired and the Participant will not participate if impaired in any way h)That it is the Participant’s sole responsibility to assess whether any Activities are too difficult for the Participant.
-By the Participant commencing an Activity, the Participant acknowledges and accepts the suitability and conditions of the Activity i) j)That the Participant is responsible for choosing the Participant’s safety or protective equipment and the secure fitting of that equipment
+By the Participant commencing an Activity, the Participant acknowledges and accepts the suitability and conditions of the Activity i) That participation in group activities carries an inherent risk of exposure to communicable diseases.
+The Organization commits to following current public health guidelines regarding communicable diseases, and the Participant agrees to comply with all related safety protocols implemented by the Organization. j)That the Participant is responsible for choosing the Participant’s safety or protective equipment and the secure fitting of that equipment

 Terms Acceptance* Please Initial:

+---- SAFETY MEASURES ----

 The Organization has staff trained in basic first aid protocols.
 In case of injury, staff will respond according to standard first aid procedures and contact emergency services when necessary.
 However, this does not alter the assumption of risk described herein.

 ---- DISCLAIMER ----

-.
+The Participant assumes risks arising out of, associated with, or related to the inherent risks of martial arts and fitness activities as described herein, and waives claims related to these inherent risks against the Organization, provided the Organization has taken reasonable measures to minimize unnecessary risks..
 The Participant, when the age of majority or older, accepts and fully assumes all such risks and possibility of personal injury, death, property damage, expense and related loss, including loss of income, resulting from participation in the Activities.
+The Participant indemnifies and releases the Organization from liability for injuries, damages, or losses resulting from the inherent risks of martial arts activities and ordinary negligence, but not from gross negligence or willful misconduct.
+This specifically includes claims, demands, actions, damages (including direct, indirect, special and/or consequential), losses, judgments, and costs (including legal fees) which arise out of or relate to participation in the Activities.
+The Participant acknowledges that martial arts and fitness activities involve inherent risks that are described in this document and voluntarily chooses to accept those risks.